alexmensch/alxm.me/src/writing/at-the-edge-of-fear.md

 ---
 title: "At the Edge of Fear"
 date: 2012-07-29
 update_date:
 permalink: "/writing/at-the-edge-of-fear-6693193fbe95/"
 tags:
   - travel
 summary: |
-  While traveling in Ladakh, in nothern India, the area was hit by an unusually strong rainstorm that completely cut off the town of Leh from the rest of the world for a few days.
+  While traveling in Ladakh, in nothern India, the area was hit by an unusually strong thunderstorm that completely cut off the town of Leh from the rest of the world for a few days.
 I also happened to be extremely sick with food poisoning at the same time.
 ---